ConnectedSystems/Streamfall.jl/README.md

 **Note:** the only model currently available is the IHACRES rainfall-runoff model, leveraging [ihacres_nim](https://github.com/ConnectedSystems/ihacres_nim).

 [LightGraphs](https://github.com/JuliaGraphs/LightGraphs.jl) and [MetaGraphs](https://github.com/JuliaGraphs/MetaGraphs.jl) are used underneath for network traversal/analysis.

+Development version of the documentation can be found [here](https://connectedsystems.github.io/Streamfall.jl/dev).

 Stream networks are specified in YAML files, with connectivity defined as a single item or a list of entries: